neondatabase/neon/docs/rfcs/025-generation-numbers.md

 We may validate lists as a whole, sequentially number the lists, and track validation with a "validated sequence number" pointer into the list.
-To advance it, some background task would do the following procedure for each deletion list in order:
+To advance it, some background task would do the following procedure for each DeletionList in order:

 1. Scan the DeletionList and aggregate a map of tenant to attachment generation